Zach-Trani/ecommerce-FE-demo/README.md

 ---

 ### To Deploy:
-* verify requests are made to backend url and not locally
+* verify homepage & stripe requests are made to backend url and not locally
 * npm run build
 * push to github
 * wait for Azure Static Web Apps CI/CD to complete